ubilab-escape/ai-server/README.md

 ### Work done and on-going
 - [x] Every one ready on slack
 - [x] Everyone should commit at least once
-- [x] Speak with @ubilab-escape/environment about lighting inside room.
-- [x] Speak with @ubilab-escape/prototype about prototype shape and puzzle integration.
 - [x] Design puzzles
-- [x] Design server racks
+- [x] Design mock servers
 - [x] Bill of materials
-- [ ] Software of puzzle 1
+- [x] Hardware of puzzle 1
-- [ ] Hardware of puzzle 1
+- [x] Hardware of puzzle 2
+- [x] Fabrication of both mock servers
+- [x] Speak with Environment group about usar interation lighting effects and text-to-speech.
+- [x] Speak with Prototype group to define shape and size of their puzzle.
-- [ ] Software of puzzle 2
+- [x] Software of puzzle 1
-- [ ] Hardware of puzzle 2
+- [x] Software of puzzle 2
-- [ ] Contruct both mock server

-# The Server Room
+## The Server Room
-Information here is highly volatile.

-## Dynamic
-We analyze the Escape Room (ER) as a sequence of stages, being in our responsability, the last one.
+We analyze the Escape Room as a sequence of stages, being our responsability, the last one.
 Thus, given the following flow chart, we infere this sequence:
 <p align="center">
   <img src="https://i.ibb.co/Xsz3R65/Flow-Diagram.png" width="85%" />
 </p>